 Conformance

-To conform to this specification and hence be termed ’OpenMI compliant’, a model component shall implement a set of interfaces that can connect to and interact with the OpenMI component interface IBaseLinkableComponent and its specializations (e.g. ITimeSpaceComponentfor time and space dependent components).
+To conform to this standard and hence be termed ’OpenMI compliant’, a model component shall implement a set of interfaces that can connect to and interact with the OpenMI component interface IBaseLinkableComponent and its specializations (e.g. ITimeSpaceComponentfor time and space dependent components).
 These interfaces are described in the Section 6, 'OpenMI Requirements classes'.

 The OpenMI compliance definition is stated in the comments associated with the source code of the IBaseLinkableComponent.
 The requirements for compliance are as follows: